genderkit/genderkit/_articles/phalloplasty.md

 The amount of sensation in the penis will depend on the technique used, with radial artery phalloplasty giving the best results.
 There is no guarantee of sensation: UK surgeons report 10% of patients have no sensation after two years with radial artery phalloplasty {% cite christopher2017 -l 282 %}.

-You will need to choose to decide whether you wish to be able to use the penis to pass urine standing, and whether you wish to be able to make the penis hard for penetrative sex.
-Both of these will increase the length and complexity of surgery.
+The donor area receives skin grafts to replace the removed skin (normally from the buttocks {% cite christopher2017 -l 285 %}), but there will be significant scarring on donor area {% cite frey2017update %}, and it should not be exposed to strong sunlight as it will get sunburned easily {% cite christopher2017 -l 286 %}.

 Other types of phalloplasty are possible but not normally performed in the UK, including MLD (muscular latissimus dorsi meaning the side of the chest or back), Gracilis, Fibular (lower leg), Deltoid (upper arm/shoulder), and Gillies (from the abdomen but using a pedicled tube) {% cite christopher2017 -l 281 %}.

-Phalloplasty requires reuse of skin from some other part of the body, most commonly the forearm.
-The donor area then receives skin grafts to replace the removed skin (normally from the buttocks {% cite christopher2017 -l 285 %}), but there will be significant scarring on donor area {% cite frey2017update %}, and it should not be exposed to strong sunlight as it will get sunburned easily {% cite christopher2017 -l 286 %}.

-For some people, phalloplasty can provide a significant improvement in mental health.
-There is overall agreement in medical studies that after gender confirming medical interventions, rates of psychiatric disorders and psychiatric symptoms reduce considerably {% cite arcelus2017 -l 181 %}.
-However, as with other major life changes, you may find that [counselling]({{ site.baseurl }}{% link _articles/counselling.md %}) before and after surgery may be helpful.

-Phalloplasty involves a degree of risk.
-UK surgeons have reported a 3% rate of phallus loss, thought this risk can be reduced by avoiding smoking and not being overweight.
-In the event of phallus loss, further attempts can be made 6-12 months later {% cite christopher2017 -l 284 %}.

-You can find more information about phalloplasty and metoidioplasty on the [St. Peter's Andrology Centre website](https://www.andrology.co.uk/phalloplasty).
+### Erections

+Several options are available for people who wish to have erections:

+- **inflatable** prostheses: this is an implant inside the penis.
+This is usually inflated by a pump, usually hidden inside one of the testicular prostheses, which you squeeze to inflate the penis implant.
+This is the usual approach to providing the ability to get erections used in the UK {% cite andrology2016patients %}.
+It is important to note that if an inflatable erectile implant is used, it will likely need replacement later in life, so you will need to be prepared for further surgeries in the future {% cite christopher2017 -l 299 %}.
+- **malleable** rods: these are implanted into the penis.
+These are not usually used in the UK as the implant exerts constant pressure on the skin, causing damage over time {% cite andrology2016patients %}.
+- **external** aids: these are devices worn around the penis.
+They can either provide support to hold it straight and stiff, constrict around the base of the penis to hold blood in to stiffen the penis, or provide additional length and girth by providing a sleeve around the penis.

 ### Cost and funding